My home away from home.

-The best places for a run in Amsterdam – according to me
+Go out for a run in Amsterdam

 - Arguably the most popular routes in Amsterdam are either running in/around the Vondelpark park in the city center or around the river Amstel and its bridges.
 Especially around 19h00 in the evening, sometimes it feels like queueing up.